alyssavonyokes/kickstarter-analysis/README.md

 ### Conclusion

 Based on the above findings, in the United States, Plays have been sucessful overall being fundraised through Kickstarter when launched in the month of May.
-The statistics are relatively easy to follow because of the consistant data and not all over the map like other categories.
-I reccomend that Louise launch her play's kickstarter in the United States in the month of May for a higher liklihood of success.
+The statistics are relatively easy to follow because of the consistant data, and not all over the map like other categories.
+I reccommend that a new play's kickstarter should launch in the United States in the month of May for a higher liklihood of success.
+While maintaining a goal of under $45,000, launching in the month of May, and focusing on a play as a theatre production one will have a fairly successful campaign according to the data.

+### Limitations and Suggestions

+I believe it would also be important to filter by deadline.
+Factoring in deadline we would see the legnth of time all successful campaigns were active and use that as a parameter for a successful play campaign in the United States.
+Also, I believe a limitation to this data is the lack of information regarding the type of advertising they ran for their campaign, along with the amount of data/information and design of their campaign page.
+All of this information would assist in refining what is needed for a successful campaign in the Theatre, and more specifically, Play realm in the United States.